Wound Debridement

 What is wound debridement?

-Wound debridement is one of several important steps in treating foot and ankle wounds, including diabetic foot ulcers.
-Debridement is the process of removing non-viable tissue from new or chronic wounds to promote healing.
-Debridement is different from wound cleansing, which means taking things out of a wound, like dirt or foreign objects.
+Wound debridement is one of several important steps in treating foot and ankle wounds such as non-healing diabetic ulcers.
+Debridement is the process of removing non-viable tissue from wounds to promote healing.
+This process is different from wound cleansing — the process of removing dirt or foreign objects from a wound.

 When is debridement of a wound necessary?